Qiquan-Wang/rank_stability/README.md

 Brief intro of persistent homology rank functions ...

-In this repository we provide access to data and code needed to reproduce the computation in
+In this repository we provide access to data and code needed to reproduce the results and figures from the paper.

 <!-- Overview -->
 ## Overview